-Wouldn’t it be nice if we had a tech expert in our back pocket?
+Wouldn’t it be nice to have a security expert in your back pocket?
 The reality is, most of us don’t.
-Your HIPAA Security Officer doesn’t have to be the security expert, but they do need to have strong technical skills, know where your ePHI is stored, and what Business Associates are going to be touching this information.
-Having this knowledge will help your HIPAA Security Officer be poised and ready for all HIPAA security risks, but that’s not the end of the story.
-There are other ISO traits that will help your company have a solid security foundation.
+Your Security Officer doesn’t have to be a security expert, but they do need to have strong technical skills, know where your ePHI is stored, and understand what information Business Associates have access to.
+Having this knowledge will help your ISO be poised and ready for all HIPAA security risks.
+Leadership, attention to detail, and IT management skills are other traits held by a successful ISO which will help your company have a solid security foundation.

-This week, we’ll look at what HIPAA information a Security Officer is in charge of.
-Then, we’ll take a look at a few skills that will lighten the load of the ISO – traits that make for a smart HIPAA Security Officer choice and a sound company security foundation.
+This week, we’ll be reviewing the duties of a Security Officer and his or her role in internal HIPAA enforcement.
+Then, we’ll take a look at the requisite skills that make for a qualified ISO.
+Selecting the right Security Officer is the first step in creating a sound company security foundation.

 What are the HIPAA Security Officer’s responsibilities?